140 hour TEFL.org Course Review

-The 140 hour course is TEFL.org’s most in-depth and comprehensive course.
-It is split into 4 modules which make up 120 hours of online learning, plus a 20 hours classroom course.
-The online modules are done at your own pace, which is perfect for people like us who need to complete it alongside working or studying.
-It could even be done while travelling!
-The online component covers grammar, teaching methodology (including classroom observations), classroom management, and remote learning.
-For the classroom course, you select a weekend which suits you from a range of destinations across the UK.
-We went for the weekend course but there is also the option to do a 3 day midweek course, which is 30 hours instead of 20.
-It’s marginally more expensive, but it is longer after all.
+The 140hr course is one of TEFL.orgs more in-depth and comprehensive courses.
+It is split into 4 online modules which make up 120hrs of study, plus a 20hr classroom course.
+The online component covers grammar, teaching methodology (including video classroom observations), classroom management, and remote learning.
+This part of the TEFL course is completed at your own pace.
+For the classroom course, you select a weekend that suits you from a range of destinations across the UK.
+I did a 20hr/2 day weekend course but there are also 30hr/3 day midweek courses.

 What was the experience like?

-We found the content interesting, and it has since been useful in our different teaching experiences, particularly learning the official grammar rules that we learn passively as native speakers.
+As mentioned the online component is split into 4 30hr modules.
+The modules cover grammar rules, teaching methodology (including video classroom observations), classroom management, and remote learning.
+I found the content interesting, and it has since been useful in my different teaching experiences, particularly learning the official grammar rules that we learn passively as native speakers.

-Our tutor was not only experienced but also extremely patient and open with regards to any general questions we had.
-We appreciated that she took an interest in getting to know us and our teaching goals – she even recommended good companies in Vietnam as she previously worked in Hanoi!
-We also received a letter of reference from our tutor to support our job hunting which came in super useful.
+The tutor was not only experienced but also extremely patient and open answering any general questions we had.
+I appreciated that she took an interest in getting to know us and our teaching goals.
+I also received a letter of reference from the tutor to support job applications which came in super useful.

 How much time does it take to complete?